Vineeth20-05/Movie_review_RNN/README.md

 🎬 IMDB Movie Review Sentiment Analysis (RNN + Streamlit)

-This project is a Sentiment Classification Web App built using a Recurrent Neural Network (RNN) trained on the IMDB Movie Review Dataset.
+This project is a Sentiment Classification Web Application built using a Recurrent Neural Network (RNN) trained on the IMDB Movie Review Dataset.
 The app allows users to enter a movie review and predicts whether it is Positive or Negative using a deployed TensorFlow model.

 🚀 Live Demo